dscamiss/blog/content/posts/attention-lipschitz.md

 Proceedings of the 38th International Conference on Machine Learning, PMLR 139:5562-5571, 2021.
 2. *Attention is All you Need*, Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N Gomez, Łukasz Kaiser, Illia Polosukhin.
 Advances in Neural Information Processing Systems 30, 2017.

+## TODO

+* Do we really need infinity-norm?
+Can we redo with Frobenius everywhere?
+* Need to fix norms to talk about "The Lipschitz constant"